JoeTheGuitarist/documentation_docs/Docs/style_guide.md

 ## Vocabulary

+Here is the correct form of several terms you shouldn’t be using: I couldn’t care less (unless you could); gobbledegook (not gobbledygook); groundbreaking (don’t flatter yourself); hovercraft (although if you find a legitimate reason to use this in mbed documentation, I’m sure we’ll all appreciate it); knowhow (it’s not two words, just an ugly one); morris dancing (as in “technical writing is the morris dancing of the writing world”); ongoing (not two words; not a word, either - it’s jargon, so don’t use it); Tardis (but see the note about hovercrafts).

 ### In General

 * Don't give the same thing two different names.
 This is not a cryptic puzzle.